AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 1. Navbar 🔽

 - `Logo` – Incorporates my custom logo.
-- `Smooth-Scrolling Links` – Quick links to different sections with smooth scrolling.
+- `Smooth-Scrolling Links` – Quick links to sections (Home, About, Resume, Contact) with smooth scrolling.
 - `Theme Toggle` – Toggle button for switching between light and dark themes
 - `Mobile-Friendly Menu` – Collapsible, mobile-responsive menu for easier navigation.
 - `Scroll Progress Bar` – Visual indicator at the top of the navbar will display the scroll position.